 “It wasn’t my business.”

-Let’s imagine a world where that is different.
-Where the next time there is someone harassing a woman, someone from the crowd steps forward and says, “Stop.”
+Let’s imagine a world where this is different.
+Where, the next time there are signs of violence in a home or a woman is being harassed, someone steps forward and says, “Stop.”

 Intervening is not interfering.
 Intervening is helping.
-When you step in to call out violence against women, you ensure that women feel safer in public spaces and violence against women can become unacceptable.
+When you step in to call out violence against women, you ensure that women feel safer and violence against women can become unacceptable.